zwischenloesung/shariff-install/README.md

 Shariff-Install
 ===============

-The team at c't and heise developed a free and open piece of software providing a fair way to use social media buttons - without leaking all personal data of all visitors (see https://github.com/heiseonline/shariff).
+The teams at c't and heise developed a free and open piece of software providing a fair way to use social media buttons - without leaking all personal data of all visitors (see https://github.com/heiseonline/shariff).

 This role install the shariff-php backend onto your webserver.